 A Short History Of Fiverr

-Fiverr, based in Tel Aviv, Israel, was founded in 2010 by Micha Kaufman and Shai Wininger.
+Fiverr, headquartered in New York City, was founded in 2010 by Micha Kaufman and Shai Wininger.
 The pair had run successful online businesses prior to starting Fiverr.

 The idea of starting Fiverr was based on the observations the founders made in the e-commerce world.
 Amazon and eBay were starting to hit worldwide scale, but marketplaces for professional services were still a rarity.

-Furthermore, the effects of the financial crisis were pushing a lot of people into unemployment.
+Furthermore, the effects of the financial crisis were pushing a lot of their peers into unemployment.
 The pair saw an inherent need for people to have more flexibility when it comes to their work.